lkona/Generate-TV-Scripts/README.md

         * Setting the hyperparameters for optimal loss values.

-4. Generating a new TV scripts using the trained model.
+4. Generating new TV scripts using the trained model.